calligraphe/blog/README.md

 * Run `php artisan serve`

-* Finally, open your terminal and go to `localhost:8000/`
+* Finally, open your browser and go to `localhost:8000/`

 Now you can view the home page.
 To get access to other pages, you will need to register or log in, using `admin@example.org` as an email address and `admin123` as a password.